chunbochu/COMP670.chunbochu.github.io/projects/virtual-human-project/virtual_human_project.md

 # COMP 670 Virtual Human Project
 ## Introduction
 The Virtual Human Project is a team-based hands-on exercise to build a conversational AI assistant (chatbot).
 AI chatbots are right on the front lines of artificial intelligence and human intelligence.
-In this project, you will learn a very exciting tool: [Rasa Open Source](https://rasa.com/open-source/) to build your own chatbot.
+In this project, you will build your own chatbot with a very exciting tool: [Rasa Open Source](https://rasa.com/open-source/).
 Rasa is a popular open source deep learning framework for chatbot.
 It supplies the building blocks for creating virtual assistants: Natural Language Understanding, Dialogue Management, and Integrations.

 ## Resources
 ### Recommended readings/book: